alejandro-du/mariadb-rag-demo-java/README.md

 ## Run the demo

-Before you run the demo double-check the models downloaded successfully:
+Before you run the demo, double-check that the models have been downloaded successfully:

 ```shell
 docker logs -f local-ai